What Is Cross Drainage Work?

 When the FSL of the canal is sufficiently below the bottom of the drain trough so that the canal water flows freely under gravity, the structure is known as a super passage (See above Figure Super Passage).

 However, if the FSL of the canal is sufficiently above the bed level of the drainage trough so that the canal flows under syphonic action under the trough, the structure is known as a canal syphon or a Syphon (See above Figure Canal Syphon).

 A super passage is thus the reverse of an aqueduct, and similarly, a syphon is a reverse of an aqueduct syphon.

 However, in this type of cross-drainage works, the inspection road cannot be provided along the canal, and a separate bridge is required for the road-way.

 For affecting the economy, the canal may be a flume, but the drainage trough is never a flume.

 In the case of a syphon, the canal bed is depressed, and a ramp is provided at the exit so that the trouble of silting is minimized.

 C.D.
 Works Admitting the Drainage Water into the Canal

-In this type of work, the canal water and the drainage water are permitted to intermingle with each other.
+In this type of work, often referred to as define cross drainage work, the canal water and the drainage water are permitted to intermingle with each other.
 The only advantage of this type of work is its low initial cost.